stashed/mysql/docs/mysql.md

 Now, we have to deploy the restored database similarly as we have deployed the original `sample-mysql` database.
 However, this time there will be the following differences:

-- We have to use the same secret that was used in the original database.
-We are going to specify it using `.spec.databaseSecret` field.
-- We have to specify `.spec.init` section to tell KubeDB that we are going to use Stash to initialize this database from backup.
-KubeDB will keep the database phase to **`Initializing`** until Stash finishes its initialization.
+- We are going to specify `.spec.init.waitForInitialRestore` field that tells KubeDB to wait for first restore to complete before marking this database is ready to use.

 Below is the YAML for `MySQL` CRD we are going deploy to initialize from backup,